travelping/ergw/doc/Kubernetes.md

-# K8s NOTES
+## K8s NOTES

-## Readiness Probe
+### Readiness Probe

-A endpoint for k8s readiness probe is provided at the URL path `/status/ready` at the endpoint configred in `http_api`.
+An endpoint for k8s readiness probe is provided at the URL path `/status/ready` at the endpoint configred in `http_api`.

 The probe can be used from k8s like this: